 - A generator owner who would like to synchronize your generator to our network.

-For interconnections over 35kV and information on our wholesale transmission service, see transmission generator interconnections.
+If you are looking for interconnections over 35 kV or information on our wholesale transmission service, see transmission generator interconnections.

 Connection process overview

 All generator interconnection requests are first-come, first-served.
 Each interconnection request is first reviewed for technical compatibility.
 We will then assess the impacts of the interconnection request on our system and facilities taking into consideration key project specifics like site location, generator type, size and the proposed power output.

 The general distribution generator interconnection process consists of five steps.

 - Basic distribution system information request

 - Screening study (recommended but optional)

 - System impact study